Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 </template>
 ```

-The format of naming is `let-VARIABLE_NAME="$implicit"` where `VARIABLE_NAME` is the name of the variable you want binding template data context to.
+The format of naming is `let-VARIABLE_NAME="$implicit"` where `VARIABLE_NAME` is the name of the variable you want to bind template data context to.

 Getting a cell value from the underlying DataTableAdapter: